 |Frequency Response||60 – 15,000 Hertz||50 – 15,000 Hertz|

 |Built-in On/Off Switch||Available in all versions||Available in only one version|

-Any shakes or movements of the microphone will be picked up and amplified, causing a very inappropriate sound.
-This microphone, on the other hand, is great at noise handling and would give you much better sound, even when you shake it
+Unlike the PG58 that would pick up shakes or movements, on the other hand, this microphone is great at handling noise and offers much better sound, even when you shake it.

-Before we go on, here’s a quick video review comparing both of these microphones.
-Check it out:
+Before we go on, here’s a quick video review comparing both microphones.

 Type – Dynamic

+Both devices are dynamic microphones.
 Compared to condenser microphones, dynamic microphones do not make use of phantom power.
-Rather, they come with coils in them that amplify whatever sound is picked up by the microphone’s diaphragm.
+Rather, they have coils that amplify sounds picked up by the microphone’s diaphragm.

 If you’re still unsure about which microphone you want to get, we suggest you watch this video below.
 The video explains the difference between the two microphone types with a sound test for each of them.

 Video: Dynamic vs Condenser Microphones, What’s the Difference?

 Another important thing to note about both microphones is that they have a cardioid polar pattern.